How to shade or color blank or nonblank cells in Excel?

 5. And it will return to the New Formatting Rule dialog box, you can preview the color in the Preview box, and please click the OK button to apply this conditional formatting.

 All of the blank cells (or nonblank cells) in the specified range have been shaded.
-When you type some data into the colored blank cells (or remove data from nonblank cells), the cell will return to the default background color.
+With this method, entering data into a blank cell (or removing data from a nonblank cell) will restore the cell to its default background color.

 Color nonblank cells with Kutools for Excel

-This method will guide you apply Kutools for Excel’s Select Nonblank Cells utility to select all nonblank cells in a specified range, and then color them easily in Excel.
+This method guides you on how to use Kutools for Excel’s Select Nonblank Cells utility to select all nonblank cells in a specified range, and then color them easily in Excel.

 1. Select the range where you will color all nonblank cells together, and click Kutools > Select > Select Nonblank Cells.
 See screenshot: